 We did everything we were instructed to do in order to reinstate this policy.
 The blame for this miscommunication error should not be placed solely on the customer.

 It has been a long four years.
 We as a family are nearly bankrupt and our business is not far behind.
 This insurance policy was our safety net for when we lost 50% of our family business.
 It never occurred to us that we needed a backup in case Protective Life decided not to honor the reinstatement that was approved on this policy.

 All I have received in response to my efforts to get someone at Protective Life to see how this mistake happened is dozens of letters telling us how they are not legally responsible to pay this policy.

 There is not one person associated with Protective Life Insurance Corporation - up to and including CEO John Johns - who feels any sense of responsibility that due to the careless way the reinstatement of a half a million dollar "key employee" life insurance policy was handled that a family of good decent people is losing everything.
 We would be better off financially if we had never even purchased life insurance in the first place.

 If we had never even bought "key employee" life insurance in the first place, my husband would have received his inheritance from other assets that were most certainly available from his parents’ estate.
 Instead those assets were disbursed according to his parents’ wishes because we have written communication from Protective Life Insurance Corporation stating that this insurance policy was reinstated.

 Protective Life stockholders did not suffer because my premium payment was late.
 My family will suffer – for generations, if we do not receive some sort of resolution to this with Protective Life.

-Review about: Protective Life Corporation Life Insurance.
+Product or Service Mentioned: Protective Life Corporation Life Insurance.